never-use-gui/tentacle/README.md

 ## 🔮 What Makes This Special

-Tentacle combines the power of a visual git interface with AI-powered commit messages, making it perfect for:
+octotui combines the power of a visual git interface with AI-powered commit messages, making it perfect for:

 - **Code reviews**: Visual diff inspection with hunk-level control
 - **Professional commits**: AI generates conventional commit messages